RedisTimeSeries/RedisTimeSeries/docs/commands/ts.decrby.md

     [LABELS {label value}...]
 ---

-Decrease the value of the sample with the maximum existing timestamp, or create a new sample with a value equal to the value of the sample with the maximum existing timestamp with a given decrement
+Decrease the value of the sample with the maximum existing timestamp, or create a new sample with a value equal to the value of the sample with the maximum existing timestamp with a given subtrahend

 ## Required arguments